-How to make kulcha
+How to make Kulcha

-3. begin to mix the flour with the liquids first and then start to knead.
+3. Begin to mix the flour with the liquids first and then start to knead.

-4. make a smooth and soft dough.
+4. Make a smooth, supple and soft dough.

-5. in the same bowl or pan, cover the dough with a wet kitchen napkin.
+5. In the same bowl or pan, cover the dough with a wet kitchen napkin.
 You can also lightly brush some water on the dough and cover the pan with a lid.

 6. Let the dough leaven for 2 hours.